What do we have here? 2 posts for the price of one? can it be?... of course not.

 - Try a closed beta with friends and family

-Another thing I will focus on after the launch is on releasing the scaffoldig I have developed for this project, it's highly opinionated but I guess it could help someone shave quite a few hours off of their projects 😁
+Another thing I will focus on after the launch is on releasing the scaffoldig I have developed for this project, it's highly opinionated but I guess it could help someone shave quite a few hours off of their product-building 😁